 Sidney Farber was a Jewish doctor from Buffalo, N.Y.
 He had graduated from SUNY Buffalo in 1923, a time when Jewish students often couldn’t get into U.S. medical schools.
-So Farber went to Germany, where he did so well as a first-year student he was able to enter Harvard Medical School.
-As the first pathologist at Children’s Hospital, he is considered the father of pediatric pathology; he is also considered the father of modern chemotherapy.
+So Farber went to Germany, where he did so well as a first-year student he qualified to enter Harvard Medical School.
+As the first pathologist at Children’s Hospital, he is considered the father of pediatric pathology as well as the father of modern chemotherapy.

 Dr. Farber realized breakthroughs in the treatment of disease had to be promoted.
-He became an advocate for cancer research funding, often appearing before Congress as a leader in the drive for government funding for cancer research.
+He began advocating for cancer research funding, often appearing before Congress as a leader in the drive for government funding for cancer research.

 In 1997, Einar Gustafson’s sister Phyllis Clauson of Chelmsford, Mass., wrote to the Jimmy Fund to tell them her brother was still alive.